-The four areas of achievement required to gain Certification are:
+The three areas of achievement required to gain Certification are:

 - Formal learning (a formal qualification at Level 5 or above)

 - Continuing Professional Development (CPD) (125 CPD points achieved over the previous 5 years NB: unless specified otherwise 1 pt = 5 hrs CPD)

 - Work history (1200 hours in an administrative role over the previous 3 years